intuition-dev/mbCLIx/docs/_doc2/docs/index.md

 In Meta you learn the right way to do it.

-# LinkBlog
+# LinkCMS

-Also, in examples, there is blog: linkBlog, and more.
+Also, in examples, there is CMS: linkCMS, and more.